marksowell/nmap-tailwind-xsl/README.md

 # nmap-tailwind-xsl
-An XSL stylesheet for rendering Nmap XML output with a modernized UI using Tailwind CSS and DataTables
+An XSL stylesheet for rendering Nmap XML output with a modernized UI using Tailwind CSS and DataTables.

 ## Overview